Bookmark saved

 "Structurally valid or not, people are making it."
 Fossick took another spoonful.
 "I'm not saying it's a problem.
 I'm saying it's a thing."

 It was a thing.
-Ren could feel it in the camp's atmosphere the way he could feel the boneglass in his pocket — a subtle pull, a directional pressure.
+He could feel it in the camp's atmosphere.
+A subtle pull.
 The common soldiers watched his company with the attention that alternatives attract in people who've been told there's only one way and then see someone surviving with another.
 The branded officers watched with the attention that threats attract in people whose authority depends on being the only option.

 Lethane's words, from the midnight conversation that had formalized their arrangement: "I will manage the immune response.
 You will continue being the anomaly."